 France generally is used to people travelling on a bike for all sorts of reasons so you will definitely not be the odd one out.

-There are thousands of kilometres of dedicated cycle paths across France for you to enjoy car free cycling.
+There are thousands of kilometres of dedicated cycle paths across France to enjoy car-free cycling.
 These are great options for a family cycling holiday or for those who don’t feel as comfortable riding with cars on the road.
-These can range from localised cycle paths around a lake or along a beach to long distance routes that take multiple days to complete.
+These can range from localised cycle paths around a lake or along a beach to long-distance routes that take multiple days to complete.